aparmendariz/mcf_docs/docs/source/algorithm_reference/local_centering.rst

 Alternatively, two separate data sets can be generated for running the local centering procedure with ``lc_cs_cv``.
 In this case, the size of the first data set can be defined in ``lc_cs_share`` and it is used for training a Random Forest, again by applying the RandomForestRegressor method.
 The predicted and centered outcomes :math:`\hat{y}_{-i}(X_i)` and :math:`\tilde{Y}_i`, respectively, are computed in the second data set.
 Finally, this second data set is divided into mutually exclusive data sets for feature selection (optionally), tree building, and effect estimation.

+Below, you find a table with a brief description of the relevant keyword arguments for local centering:

 +-------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Argument          | Description                                                                                                                                                        |